-KEY CUPS from a Louis Lot made in 1881.
-Each has a different diameter and depth.
+KEY CUPS FROM a Louis Lot made in 1881, each with a different diameter and depth.

 It is impossible at the start to estimate the exact cost of a conservation & overhaul job on a vintage flute.
 We can give an approximate figure based on previous jobs that were similar, but this is not a final price and is subject to change as required by the job.

 On receipt of a vintage flute, we will discuss with the customer the likely requirements.
 For extensive jobs we invoice in three stages: at commencement, mid-term, and on completion.